-Financial market behavior during the covid-19 crises – a comparison between countries with many infected and few infected.
+Behavior of financial markets during the COVID-19 crisis: a comparison of countries with high and low numbers of infections

+Sharon Teitler-Regeva* and Tchai Tavora

-Sharon Teitler-Regev, Department of Economics and management, The Max Stern Yezreel Valley College, Israel 1930
+aDepartment of Economics and Management, The Max Stern Yezreel Valley College, Israel 19300

-Tchai Tavor, Department of Economics and management, The Max Stern Yezreel Valley College, Israel 19300
+*Corresponding author: sharont@yvc.ac.il, Department of Economics and Management, The Max Stern Yezreel Valley College, Israel 19300.

+Behavior of financial markets during the COVID-19 crisis: a comparison of countries with high and low numbers of infections

 Introduction

-The year 2020 will be remembered in the history as a year of health crises caused by the covid -19 virus that has led to one of the biggest economic crises the world has known.
-The health crises and the extreme measures that were used to slow down its spread led to economic crises that its size and end is not known yet.
-This event is unique as it quickly spread around the world and effected almost all countries.
-The crises that started on December as affecting specific industries like: hospitality industry, restaurant and culture events expended to the whole market.
-In many countries employees were fired or forced to go on vacation, schools were closed and switched to distant learning, while many employees work from their homes.
-There is a direct effect on the supply side as well since many of the supply chains were blocked or slow down.
-This leads to a decline in private consumption and the investments.
-The effect of the covid-19 on the stock market in U.S resembles the effect of major economic crises in 2008, 1987 and 1929, and not the effects of other infectious disease (Baker et al., 2020).
+The year 2020 will be remembered as a year of public health crisis caused by the COVID-19 virus, which has led to some of the greatest economic disruption the world has known.
+The health emergency and the extreme measures that have been used to slow the spread of the virus have generated economic crises whose extent and outcome are yet to be determined.
+This event is unique, as the virus has spread quickly around the world to almost every country.
+Starting in December 2019, economic disruption first affected specific industries, including hospitality and culture, and later extended to the market as a whole.
+In many countries, employees have been made redundant or forced to take leave, schools have been closed and lessons transferred online, and many employees are working from home.
+There has also been a direct effect on the supply side, with many supply chains slowed or blocked, which has led to a decline in private consumption and investments.
+The effect of COVID-19 on the stock market in the United States more closely resembles the impact of the major economic crises of 2008, 1987, and 1929 than that of other infectious diseases (Baker et al. 2020).

-There are many academic researches that focus on how the stock market is effected by negative or positive events, for example: news announcements (Hussain and Ben Omrane, 2020), major sports event (Curatola et al., 2016), environmental events (Guo et al., 2020), political uncertainty (Hillier and Loncan, 2019) and the effect of disasters.

-Recently, a lot of research has focused on how the media effect the stock market (Raimondo, 2019).
-Part of the research used text analyses of media content (Lu, Shen, & Wei, 2013).
-Wu and Lin (2017) divided news items into positive news and negative news.
-The researchers determined that the quality of news announcements had an effect on the trading behavior of investors.
-In addition, the results showed that there is a significant positive correlation between positive and negative tones in media coverage with abnormal returns in the market reaction test.
+Many academic studies have focused on how the stock market is affected by negative or positive events, including news announcements (Hussain and Ben Omrane 2020), major sporting events (Curatola et al. 2016), environmental phenomena (Guo, Kuai and Liu 2020), and political uncertainty (Hillier and Loncan 2019).
+Likewise, many scholars have examined how the media affect the stock market (Raimondo 2019), and some of this research has used text analysis of media content (Lu, Shen, and Wei 2013).
+Wu and Lin (2017) categorized news items as positive or negative, and found that the quality of news announcements affected the trading behavior of investors.
+In a market reaction test, these authors also found a significant positive correlation between positive and negative tone in media coverage and abnormal returns.

-Focusing on news data from the Wall Street Journal with short time intervals, Tetlock (2007) found that the tone reported by the media can predict movements on several stock market activity indicators a few days ahead, and that severe optimism or severe pessimism in the media sentiment predicts high trading volume the next day.
-Strycharz, Strauss and Trilling (2018) Focused on three companies listed on the Amsterdam exchange index (ING, Philips and Shell) and tested the relationships between closing prices of those companies and online media coverage.
-They used automated methods of content analysis to investigate sentiment and found a positive correlation between the amount of coverage and emotions associated with stock prices.
-Similarly, Wu and Lin (2017) characterized news items based on the nature of the content: positive or negative.
-The results indicated that investor-trading behavior is affected by the quantity and the quality of news announcements.
-Moreover, regarding the market reaction test, the results indicated that positive and negative tones in media coverage are significantly and positively associated with abnormal returns.
-Likewise, Chan (2003) found that news regarding a specific company leads to a momentum in its stocks, and bad news leads to a longer negative drift.
+Focusing on news data from the Wall Street Journal at short time intervals, Tetlock (2007) found that the tone of media reports predicted movement on several indicators of stock market activity a few days in advance, and that severe optimism or severe pessimism in media sentiment predicted high trading volumes the next day.
+Strycharz, Strauss, and Trilling (2018) tested the relationship between online media coverage and the closing prices of three companies listed on the Amsterdam exchange index (ING, Philips, and Shell).
+Using automated methods of content analysis to investigate sentiment, they found a positive correlation between the amount of coverage and the emotions associated with stock prices.
+Similarly, Wu and Lin (2017) categorized news items as positive or negative according to the nature of the content.
+Their results indicate that investor trading behavior was affected by the quantity and quality of news announcements; in a market reaction test, positive and negative tones in media coverage were significantly and positively associated with abnormal returns.
+Likewise, Chan (2003) found that news regarding a specific company generated momentum in its stocks, and that bad news led to a longer negative drift.